w3f/Grants-Program/applications/patron.md

 We are eventually planning on providing monetization features in Patron, however the details are to be worked on later.
 We will not gatekeep users from the general hosted Patron functionality, while also providing all the necessary means to deploy a self-hosted instance.

+### Smart contract manager

+Manager that will allow users to register and deploy their contracts and invoke various actions on existing contracts available on the platform, such as periodic invocation and vulnerability scanning.

+Unified ink! smart contract manager solution allows us to provide improved transparency (by building a contract ourselves and publishing it or by verifying an already published contract to match the provided source code), security (integrated vulnerability scanning, audit publishment capabilities) and versatility (periodic contract invocation, integrated scripting features.).

+Smart contract manager should provide most (if not all) of its functionality while keeping user’s private keys private, without delegating them to Patron.

 ### Build/Compile flow